Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 ## 2018

-- Forged the [[Provisional Structure]] to advance the Critical Path via the legal and governance predecessors necessary to enable the build of the Provisional Platform.
+- Forged the [[Provisional Structure]] to advance the Critical Path via the legal and governance predecessors necessary to enable the resourcing and build of the Provisional Platform.

 ## 2017